Need to talk? Call 1800 882 436.

 • if you have heavy bleeding from your vagina

 Time your contractions from the beginning of one contraction to the beginning of the next contraction.
-You should also measure the length of your contractions.
+You should also measure how long your contractions last.
+You can use a watch, clock or a contraction timer app to help you.

-In true labour, your contractions will become regular over time and come closer together.
-In false labour, your contractions will remain irregular.
+In real labour, your contractions will become more regular and the interval between them will become shorter.
+In false labour, your contractions will remain irregular and eventually stop.

-True contractions last for about 30 seconds at the beginning of labour and will eventually become longer — up to 75 seconds.
-False-labour contractions vary in length and strength.
+Real contractions last for about 30 seconds at the beginning of labour and will then become longer and stronger, lasting up to 75 seconds.
+False labour contractions vary in length and strength.

 How can I ease the pain from contractions?